fnse/fnse/content/modules/northshore/pta.md

   students are thriving, teachers are supported, families are engaged, and all voices are welcome.
 Attending a PTA meeting, which take place every other month, is an easy way to get connected to the school community.
-Additionally, there are a number of committee to get involved in including Fall Festival, Turkey Trot, Garden, and Families Socials to name a few.
+Additionally, there are a number of committees to get involved in including Fall Festival, Turkey Trot, Garden, and Family Socials to name a few.
 id: modules/northshore/pta.md
 type: module
 module_type: center_list